Coach Joe Curreri's 12U ballclub boasts a 19-6 record and two tournament titles already this spring.

 The Northeast Pride 12U travel team consists of players from all over the region.

-Page 2 of 3 - According to Coach Curreri, the roster boasts talented youngsters from Honesdale, Wallenpaupack Area, Forest City, North Pocono, Delaware Valley and Sullivan County (NY).
+According to Coach Curreri, the roster boasts talented youngsters from Honesdale, Wallenpaupack Area, Forest City, North Pocono, Delaware Valley and Sullivan County (NY).

 Ryan Deom, Anthony Dell'Aquila, David Curreri, Nate McLain and Zach Klapak have been providing leadership on and off the field this season.